vbatools/UserForms-Class-Multi-State-CheckBox-VBA/readme.md

 # Multi-State CheckBox VBA Class

-A VBA class implementation that provides a multi-state checkbox control with three states: unchecked, checked, and indeterminate.
+A VBA class implementation that provides a multi-state checkbox control with three or more states: unchecked, checked, and indeterminate.

 ## Features